The King in Yellow Painting or Print

 The first time I came across mention of the King in Yellow was when I was a teenager and read Robert W. Chambers' collection of stories of the same name.
 It was referenced in the stories as a play during which the audience would go mad in the second act.
 The King was only described as wearing a yellow silk robe with tattered scalloped edges.
 In later stories by others, it was mentioned that the King was veiled or in some other way faceless.
 I was always intrigued by this image, and when I came across a character in a horror novel whose name Hastur (the King's name) as a bluesman whose songs caused violent madness, I knew I had to paint this figure.
 I thought abstraction was the best way to do that.

 The original oil painting is 16 x 20"/41 x 51cm on cotton canvas with a traditional 75"/2cm profile and is ready to frame.
-The giclee print is 16 x 20" on archival paper.
+The giclee prints are on archival watercolor paper and ready to frame.